 3. Fiery Intervention

 Five mana for five damage is somewhat clunky, but hey, sometimes you just need more removal spells, and this one will get rid of 91.7% of creatures in the format.
-Besides, artifact destruction matters every now and them, as you have things like Icy Manipulator and Helm of the Host in running around.
+Besides, artifact destruction matters occasionally, as you have things like Icy Manipulator and Helm of the Host running around.

 Keldon Raider is a very playable card, especially if you don’t have many mana sinks (cards that use your mana in the late game).
-It can replace the lands you no longer need with new cards.
-When you’re playing a longer game, remember to not play an unnecessary land, in case you draw the Raider.
+It can replace extra lands in your hand with new cards.
+When you’re playing a longer game, remember to not play a useless land, in case you draw the Raider.

 Ghitu Journeymage has fine stats for an aggressive red deck.
 If you manage to get some early Wizards, it can become very good.

 1. Llanowar Elves

-One of the most iconic one drops has returned in Dominaria.
+One of the most iconic one drops made a return in Dominaria.
 It’s still as good as it ever was, especially if you’re playing Kicker cards, which give you use for additional mana even in the late game.

 2. Yavimaya Sapherd

 Sapherd is great!
-You get two bodies, both with tribal synergies.
+You get two bodies, both supporting tribal synergies.
 You can use them as a sacrifice fodder, or just as additional creatures to make your mass pump spells better.
 They become especially good if you manage to also get Sporecrown Thallid.

 3. Grow from the Ashes

 This is a great ramp spell.
-Not only it scales well in the late game, it also enables splashing pretty easily.
-With kicker in the format, you’ll have plenty of uses for additional lands and remember, they come into play untapped.
+Not only does it scale well in the late game, it also enables splashing.
+With kicker in the format, you’ll have plenty of uses for additional lands and remember, they come into play untapped, which is rarely the case with such spells.

 Green has lots of great commons in Dominaria draft.
 In any other format, the following cards might even be Top 3 green commons.
 Take, for example, Saproling Migration.
 It’s another great versatile card, which becomes even better when you have Saproling synergies.